 Non-state schools have their own systems and resources to support students with disability.

-The Department of Education (department) also supports non-state schools by providing a range of disability-specific supports and services.
+The department also supports non-state schools by providing a range of disability-specific supports and services.

 Schools and parents can also access the